 We will cover this for you.

-You Planning Permission will be obtained as part of the service we offer.
+Your Planning Permission or Certificate of Lawfulness will be applied for and dealt with on your behalf as part of the service we offer.

 We will apply & deal with this on your behalf.